Ramirez slam, 6 RBIs; Kwan, Guardians nick Reds' home opener

 Guardians: Catcher Luke Maile who’s on the injured list with a strained left hamstring, could leave Arizona on Wednesday, work out Thursday and be available to play in Friday’s home opener against the Giants.

-Reds: RHP Luis Castillo was scheduled to throw 30-35 pitches in a bullpen session on Tuesday.
+Reds: OF Tommy Pham left Tuesday’s game after injuring his right hand in a collision with CF Nick Senzel in the third inning.
+X-rays were negative. … RHP Luis Castillo was scheduled to throw 30-35 pitches in a bullpen session on Tuesday.
 Castillo is on the IL list with right shoulder soreness.

 UP NEXT